banner

 • Electronic copies of final report and publications

-• Three quarterly 300-500 word summaries of the project for publication by AFAAR to advance the organization's and award's goals
+• Three quarterly 300-500 word summaries of the project for potential publication by AFAAR

-• A final summary report of the research outcomes
+• A final summary report of the project/program outcomes

-• A quote and photograph to be used with AFAAR award reports and any and all other publications and notices
+• On request, a quote and photograph to be used by AFAAR in any and all publications and notices

-If the recipient is unable or unwilling to continue the funded research, the full award must be returned to AFAAR.
+If the recipient is unable or unwilling to continue the funded project, the full award must be returned to AFAAR.
 If the project requires more than one year, the committee will consider but does not guarantee renewal.
-The recipient must disclose in writing if their hosting facility is engaged in animal research.
-If so, the recipient must confirm her role is exclusively in the development or use of alternatives, and does not support or contribute to animal projects.
-The recipient must also confirm in writing that she has no affiliation or obligations to any corporation that profits from sale of animals or equipment for animal research.
+The recipient must disclose in writing if any of their/its affiliations are engaged in the harmful use of animals in any area.
+If so, the recipient must confirm their/her/his role is exclusively in the development or use of alternatives, the rescue and care of animals from the abusive situation and does not support or contribute to any projects or uses harmful to any animal.
+The recipient must also confirm in writing that they/she/he has no affiliation or obligations to any corporation or businesses that profit from the sale of animals, equipment for animal research, or any other harmful use.

 Award Committee

-At this time, other research funding is considered by invitation only.
+• At this time, ALL funding is considered by invitation only.

 Top Δ